zimjoe/CampaignFinance/README.md

 # CampaignFinance

+This is just a small project to load the Virginia Campaign Finance data to a CosmoDB on Azure.
+I will then play with different structures to optimize search.

+## Setup
 // Create the solution file using your Namespace dotnet new sln -n Aeveco.CampaignFinance
 // lets create the projects